jacobsa/circuits/_posts/2010-10-13-registers.markdown

     the appropriate value and then bring this momentarily high, then low again.
     Keep it low to retain the value.

-This seems very easy to build with a 74373 transparent latch chip like [this one] [74373]:
+This seems very easy to build with a [74373 transparent latch] [74373] IC:

  *  `D0-7` are just the inputs to the IC.